 Students requesting an appeal must follow these procedures:

-2. An appeal request (which should be no longer than 1000 words) should set forth the reasons why the decision of the hearing body should be reversed or modified and must address one or more of the following grounds for an appeal: (1) sufficiency of the evidence to support the decision, (2) appropriateness of the sanction, (3) germane new evidence not available at the time of the original hearing, (4) procedural error that significantly impacts the outcome.
+- Appeal requests should set forth the reasons why the decision of the hearing body should be reversed or modified and must address one or more of the following grounds for an appeal: (1) sufficiency of the evidence to support the decision, (2) appropriateness of the sanction, (3) germane new evidence, (4) procedural error that significantly impacts the outcome.

-5. Students who have received a sanction of suspension or expulsion will be automatically granted an appeal hearing if the request is made within 14 calendar days of receiving notification of the outcome of an Administrative hearing.
+- Students who have received a sanction of suspension or expulsion are automatically granted an appeal hearing if the request is made within 14 calendar days of receiving notification of the outcome of an Administrative hearing.

-6. Students who have received a sanction other than suspension or expulsion are not guaranteed an appeal hearing.
+- Students who have received a sanction other than suspension or expulsion are not guaranteed an appeal hearing.
 Upon receipt of a request for an appeal in such cases, the Judicial Council will determine whether or not an appeal request should be granted.
-If the Judicial Council decides against hearing an appeal in such cases, the appellant will be notified in writing of the reasons for the Council’s decision, and sanctions will go into effect with any timetables adjusted, if necessary, to take the delay of appealing into account.
+If the Judicial Council decides against hearing an appeal in such cases, the appellant will be notified of the Council’s decision.